adavila0703/py-in-cpp/README.md

 [Back to table of contents](#table-of-contents)

 # Upper()
-Just like Python's .upper(), you can use pyincpp's upper function to upper case all the characters in a given string.
+Just like Pythons .upper(), you can use pyincpp's upper function to upper case all the characters in a given string.
 ```cpp
 upper(str_in)
 ```